thumbtack/ESS-data/README.md

 ####How the data is measured####

-Based on the responses to the survey in each period, Thumbtack and Bloomberg have constructed two indexes that we hope will be able to track activity among small service professionals over time – a Small Business Sentiment Index and a Small Business Inflation index.

-These Indexes represent our current best estimates of where the strongest signal can be taken from the survey data collected to date – we expect to update the weights applied and formulas as more data comes in.
+Based on the responses to the survey in each period, Thumbtack and Bloomberg have constructed two indices to track activity among small service professionals over time – a Small Business Sentiment Index and a Small Business Inflation index.
+These indices represent our current best estimates of where the strongest signal can be taken from the survey data collected to date.

 An individual index number is computed for each question in each period using the following formulas: